sombriks/enterprise-kotlin-handbook/docs/0011-kotlin-basics.md

 ### Project: Basic output - Hello world

-Kotlin files ends with the .kt extension and in order to be executable they need a main function:
+Kotlin files ends with the .kt extension and in order to be executable they must declare a main function:

 ```bash
 echo 'fun main () { println("hello!") }' > HelloWorld.kt